 I couldn’t resist trying glögg and kringla.
 The festival is only one weekend a year, but you can visit during the holidays to see the decorations.
 Be sure to walk the grounds of ASI, too.
 The mansion is gorgeous.

-Downtown Minnesapolis is home to Holidazzle, which runs Nov.
-29 through Dec.
-22 in 2019.
+Downtown Minneapolis is home to Holidazzle, which typically runs from the end of November through mid-December.

 This FREE outdoor event has different activities like concerts, movies, and on the night we visited, fireworks.
 There are two huge animal sculptures made out of recycled materials that kids can help move.
 Those scared younger kids.